ndevenish/Blender_ioEDM/EDM_Specification.md

 C-like struct notation is relatively common for defining binary files, but can be misleading by e.g. giving the impression that it describes a fixed-size length of data, which would be incorrect in the case of this file format.
-Therefore, in this document we will use a list-based description with roughly c-style names; in order to define a type, we present it's name and then a list of fields to be read in order - which may be simple or complex - of fixed size or no. For example, the definition of the string type used is duplicated here as:
+Therefore, in this document we will use a list-based description with roughly c-style names; in order to define a type, we present it's name and then a list of fields to be read in order - which may be simple or complex - of fixed size or no. For example, the definition of the prefixed string type used is duplicated here as:

-    string :=
+    uint_string :=
       uint  count;
       char  data[count];